 Here’s how it works:

 A “storage grid” is made up of a number of storage servers.
 A storage server has direct attached storage (typically one or more hard disks).
-A “gateway” communicates with storage nodes, and uses them to provide access to the grid over protocols such as HTTP(S), SFTP or FTP.
+A “gateway” communicates with storage nodes, and uses them to provide access to the grid over protocols such as HTTP(S) and SFTP.

-Note that you can find “client” used to refer to gateway nodes (which act as a client to storage servers), and also to processes or programs connecting to a gateway node and performing operations on the grid – for example, a CLI command, Web browser, SFTP client, or FTP client.
+Note that you can find “client” used to refer to gateway nodes (which act as a client to storage servers), and also to processes or programs connecting to a gateway node and performing operations on the grid – for example, a CLI command, Web browser, or SFTP client.